 By Russell M. Sanders, AIA and Craig A. Hargrove, AIA LEED AP

 Glass curtain walls consist of two basic components: the glass and the frame.
-How these two elements are manipulated, including the proportion, properties, and anchorage of each, constitutes the essential distinction among individual curtain wall systems.
+How these two building structure elements are manipulated, including the proportion, properties, and anchorage of each, constitutes the essential distinction among individual curtain wall systems.

 Composed of steel, aluminum, multi-laminate glass, or other resilient material, the frame is the support grid that holds the glass in place.

 Stick systems are curtain walls at their most basic, with individual mullions, or framing elements, assembled in the field.